-Our board of directors met eight times during 2012.
-During 2012, each director attended at least 75% of the aggregate of the number of board meetings and the number of meetings held by all committees of the board on which he or she then served.
+Our board of directors met nine times during 2013 and took action by written consent once.
+During 2013, each director attended at least 75% of the aggregate of the number of board meetings and the number of meetings held by all committees of the board on which he or she then served.

 Our directors are expected to attend our annual meetings of stockholders.
-In 2012, we did not hold an annual meeting of stockholders.
+Eight of our nine directors attended our 2013 Annual Meeting of Stockholders.